Gibbon Street Residence by Cavill Architects

 Photography by David Chatfield

 In designing a contemporary renovation and extension of an original Brisbane Queenslander, Cavill Architects have created a home that is enveloped in the environment.
-Gibbon St (as the project is known) is intimately connected with its landscape – both natural and architectural – and is nominated for the Habitus House of the Year.
+Gibbon St (as the project is known) is intimately connected with its landscape – both natural and architectural – and was nominated for the Habitus House of the Year in 2018.

 Gibbon St draws on diverse points of reference, from the Italian migrant heritage of the older surrounding homes and gardens, to the traditional Queenslander style and ancient Italian ruins, resulting in a contemporary tropical home with deep roots in the past.